binpash/try/benchmark/readme.rst

 #. debootstrap
 #. microbenchmarks (large files, many files)
 #. something that can reuse sandbox, perhaps hs integration?
+#. test for a larger amount of lowerdir layers

 OS Setups
 =========